Jamesits/systemd-named-netns/README.md

 It creates a new netns with NATed network access (like VMNet8).
 Use this if you want to get things quickly up and running without any network hassles.

+Note:

+* The default configuration will only work for the first `netns-nat` instance.
+You need to change the IP addresses if you want 2 or more `netns-nat` instances running at the same time.
+* This will setup packet forwarding on your Linux kernel, making your host a router (this might cause security problems if set incorrectly)
+* If you want automatic iptables accept rules, set `NAT_ACCEPT_TRAFFIC=1`

 ![](doc/assets/netns-type-nat.png)

 ### Tunnel (`netns-tunnel@.service`)

 It creates a new netns with a pseudo wire to the host (like VMNet1).
-Use this if you want to communicate with the program inside the netns but don't want them to have Internet access, or if you want to assign routable IPs to a netns.
+Use this if you want to communicate with the program inside the netns but don't want them to have internet access, or if you want to assign routable IPs to a netns.

 ![](doc/assets/netns-type-tunnel.png)

 ### Bridge (`netns-bridge@.service`)

 It bridges the new netns to a Linux bridge.
+You need to set up the bridge first: see [wiki](https://github.com/Jamesits/systemd-named-netns/wiki/Bridging) if you are not sure what to do.

 ![](doc/assets/netns-type-bridge.png)